 Macquarie Island Facts

 - This stunning isolated location bears the name of Macquarie Island.
 Though remote, it plays a vital role in the ecology of the region.
 That importance ranks as so great that it’s been named a UNESCO World Heritage Site.
-It’s also an important research site.
+The location’s also a highly important research site.

-- Despite that importance, however, it remains almost entirely devoid of human life.
+- Despite that importance, however, the island remains almost entirely devoid of human life.
 The human presence on the island varies between 20 -40 individuals at any one time.
 That’s because only researchers temporarily based at the facilities there live on the island.

 - The original base opened in 1911, under Douglas Mawson.
 Since then, it’s been under the jurisdiction of the Australian National Antarctic Research Expedition.
 The research facility draws its name from Lachlan Macquarie, a local figure in the early 19th century.

-- The first known sighting of this marvel occurred in 1810.
+- The first known sighting of this marvel of geology occurred in the year 1810.
 At that time, an Australian sealer named Frederick Hasselborough spotted it.
 Evidence, however, indicates that ancient mariners knew of it, since he also spotted the remains of an ancient wreck.

-- That facility now bears the name of the Macquarie Island Station.
+- The original facility now bears the appropriate name of the Macquarie Island Station.
 There, the scientists conduct research in several important areas.
 These include, biology, meteorology, and human environmental impact, and perhaps most importantly, geosciences.

 Related Articles